profi248/backwither/readme.md

 Supports incremental file backups with snapshots, file deduplication, compression and scheduled backups.

-Chunk system was inspired by [restic](https://restic.net/) (you should use that if you want a actually good backup software).
+Chunk system was inspired by [restic](https://restic.net/) (you should use it, if you want an actually good backup software).

 Full original readme in Czech below.